 Orders are the core of electronic trading.
 As a result, understanding various order types is an important first step in learning to trade.

-In this article, the function and significance of 3 basic order types are outlined:
+In this article, the function and significance of three basic order types are outlined:

-WATCH this 2 minute video for an introduction to these order types.
+Watch this two-minute video for an introduction to these order types:

 1. Limit Orders